AhmedAlaa999/Minecraft-Hardcore/README.md

 ## 📄 License

-MIT — do whatever you want with it.
+Do whatever you want with it.
 Build on it, break it, ship it.

 ---